 Data-driven: Connect the largest set of anonymous and known marketing data.
 Data allows for new types of creativity and insights on IT buyers and helps brands acquire new audiences.

 Adaptive: Orchestrate experiences rapidly based on behavior, preferences, or attributes.
-Through DMP and programmatic media, brands can enable adaptive messaging throughout the campaign.
+Through DMP and programmatic advertising, brands can enable adaptive messaging throughout the campaign.

 Intelligent: Optimize content and experiences that are self-learning and predictive.